r3recube/re3_challenge_IaaC_CMS/README.md

 Follow these instructions to install and try out the solution:

 1. **Installation Steps:**
-   - [Provide detailed steps for installation]
+   - Provide detailed steps for installation

 2. **Testing the Solution:**
-   - [Explain how to test the deployed application]
+   - Explain how to test the deployed application

-3. **Additional Features:**
-   - [If any additional features, tools, or techniques were implemented, describe them here]

 ### Assumptions